Where to Stay in New York: A First Timers Guide (2025)

 • Izakaya Nonono has some of the best Japanese food I’ve had in New York (and it’s reasonably priced).

-Midtown Manhattan: Times Square (best for those who want to be in the heart of the city)
+Midtown Manhattan: Times Square and Bryant Park (best for those who want to be in the heart of the city)

-Times Square is likely the first place that springs to mind when deciding where to stay in New York City.
-This iconic spot is one of the most recognisable places not only in New York City, but arguably the world.
+Times Square is likely the first place that springs to mind when deciding where to stay in NYC.
+This iconic spot is one of the most recognisable places not only in New York, but arguably the world.

 Filled with towering skyscrapers, giant digital billboards and dazzling neon lights, Times Square is the beating heart of New York City.

-I stayed in Times Square on my first visit to New York.
-While it’s an excellent choice for first-timers, it certainly isn’t my favourite place to stay in the city.
+I stayed in Times Square on my second visit to New York.
+While it’s an okay choice for first-timers, it certainly isn’t my favourite place to stay in the city.

-Times Square and the surrounding area is very busy.
-There are endless crowds and there is a lot of traffic.
-Honestly, it can be a little overwhelming at times.
+Times Square and the surrounding areas are very busy.
+There are endless crowds and a lot of traffic, which can be a little overwhelming at times.
 It’s also very much built for tourists.
-I don’t think it represents the true culture of New York.
-Instead, it feels gimmicky.
+I don’t think it represents the authentic side of New York; instead, it feels gimmicky.

 Times Square New York